Measuring LEDs and Lasers for Near-IR Sensing Applications

 Capabilities of the NIR Intensity Lens and TT-NIRI™ Software solution from Radiant Vision Systems

-A live audience Q&A with the presenter will follow the presentation.
+An audience Q&A with the presenter follows the presentation.